-The District Collection System consists of over 95 miles of sewer main and several thousand manholes.
+The District Collection System consists of approximately 96 miles of sewer main and several thousand manholes.
 The care, maintenance, and function of the system fall upon the Collections Department.
 Our goal is to provide the absolute highest degree of service and reliability to the thousands of Estes Valley residents we are privileged to work for.
 These goals are realized through the use of many different techniques, practices, specialized equipment, and maintaining the drive to be the best.

 Sewer Main Cleaning and Inspection